prschmal/Fractalism/practices/speaking-fractalism.md

 ## The Core Statement

 *"I'm a Fractalist.
-We believe the universe is always emerging toward greater complexity and compassion—and we try to attend that becoming."*
+We believe the universe is emerging toward greater complexity and compassion... and we try to attend that becoming."*

 This is the foundation.
 It names identity, direction, and practice without requiring metaphysical assent.
 It invites curiosity rather than debate.